Gabriel Bateman: Career

 Bateman made his acting debut in 2012, appearing in the film George Biddle, CPA.
 In 2014, he had a supporting role as Robert in the supernatural horror film Annabelle, a spin-off of the acclaimed horror film The Conjuring.
 From 2014 to 2015, he starred as Ethan Taylor in the CBS drama thriller series Stalker.

 In November 2014, he was cast in Robert Kirkman's Cinemax horror drama series Outcast.
 He appears in the series as Joshua Austin from 2016 to 2017.

 In 2015, he had guest roles in various television series, including Your Family or Mine, Wicked City, and Code Black.

 In 2016, Bateman played a leading role, alongside Teresa Palmer, in the supernatural horror film Lights Out, which was produced by James Wan.
 Also that year, he starred as Jack Hawthorne in the CBS mystery drama series American Gothic, which ran for one season.
+Alongside these roles, he also appeared in Jon Lajoie's music video for his one man band, Wolfie's Just Fine, Jon's first attempt at sincere music.

 In 2018, he starred as Carter Hughes in the Netflix family comedy film Benji.
 He also starred as Wyatt McKenna in the Amazon Prime Video comedy drama series The Dangerous Book for Boys.